spectrocloud/librarium/styleguide/tutorial-layout.md

 All tutorials require a tutorial plan document with stakeholder signoff before authoring.
 Writing the plan out prevents incorrect deliverables and reduces the chance of time spent inefficiently.
 The tutorial plan process will help you create a much higher-quality tutorial.

-* To get started, make a copy of the tutorial plan [reference](https://docs.google.com/document/d/1ql_vkaj6dHsobCu0AYuvUXoQ8eojBzetAN3RoGxUepc/edit).
+* To get started, make a copy of the tutorial plan from the [Reference Template](https://github.com/rahulhazra97/Documentation-Guide/wiki/Reference-Template) page.
 * Connect your Google account.
 * Click on **File >> Make a copy**.
 > :information_source: We use Google Docs to collaborate asynchronously.
 Using a Google document lets us review and quickly provide feedback through comments and suggestions. <br />